Rawalpindi Punjab, Pakistan Travel Guide

 Many restaurants and dhabas stay open late, providing options for evening meals and snacks.

-Popular for socializing in the evenings, with a growing number of modern cafes across the city.
+Popular for socializing in the evenings, with a growing number of modern cafes throughout the city.

-In some areas, shopping malls often remain open late, offering shopping, dining, and entertainment options.
+In some locations, shopping malls often remain open late, offering shopping, dining, and entertainment options.

 Modern cinemas showing local and international films can be found in larger shopping malls plus retail centers.

-Some malls and entertainment complexes feature gaming arcades, appealing to younger audiences and families.
+Some malls and entertainment complexes feature gaming arcades, draws in younger audiences and those with kids.

 In well-lit and residential zones like Saddar, a pleasant evening stroll can be a simple way to experience the city's ambiance.